prysmaticlabs/documentation/website/docs/execution-node/fee-recipient.md

 ## Configuring Fee Recipient

-Your fee recipient address can be configured in two places: directly on your **validator client instance**, and on your **beacon node**.
+Your fee recipient address can be configured in two places: on your **validator client instance** and on your **beacon node**.
 We recommend configuring it in both places.
-Your validator client instance configuration will override the beacon node configuration, and the beacon node configuration will be treated like a backup in the event that your client instance configuration fails.
+Your validator client instance configuration will override the beacon node configuration, while the beacon node configuration will be treated like a backup in the event that your client instance configuration fails.

 :::warning Known Release Bug
 Release 2.0.7 contains a bug that prevents you from configuring a default fee recipient on your validator client instance.
 This was fixed in a [recent pull request](https://github.com/prysmaticlabs/prysm/pull/10555) and is available in the `develop` branch of the [Prysm repository](https://github.com/prysmaticlabs/prysm).